esteves7771/pedroesteves/README.md

 👋 Hi, I'm Pedro 🌍 Barcelona • ⚡ Frontend Developer & AI-Native Builder • 🧗 Climber

-I build and ship **real, live web applications and AI-powered tools** from scratch.
+I build and ship real, live web applications and AI-powered tools from scratch.
 Fast.
 Mobile-first.
 Deployed.
 Every project is publicly accessible and cross-device tested.

-I use AI tools as a **core part of my workflow** - not as a shortcut, but as a force multiplier.
+I use AI tools as a core part of my workflow - not as a shortcut, but as a force multiplier.
 My most recent project, CIPHER, went from brief to live URL in 3h.

+🗞️ Owner of The Brief — a free live news aggregator pulling breaking stories from BBC, Reuters, Al Jazeera, TechCrunch and more.
+Top stories, world, tech, business, science, sports — all in one place.
+Also available as an Android app.

 **Languages & Frameworks:**
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)